The busiest airport in the world.

 - Concourse C (Delta mainline and regional services, plus Southwest)

-- Concourse E (International services)
+- Concourse E (International services and some domestic)

-- Concourse F (International services)
+- Concourse F (International services and some domestic)

 - the International Terminal

 The concourses are linked together by an underground automated tram (the "PlaneTrain"), and all gates are in the same security zone.
 Tram stations are located at the middle of each concourse.
 It takes just over a minute to travel from one concourse to the next; figure about 10 minutes from concourse A to concourse F. The tram tunnel also includes a pedestrian walkway; this is the best way to grab extra steps if you have the time or desire.